 Neither will they be on the same funnel stage or take the same action to your emails.
 That is why you need to create an email marketing strategy to send relevant emails to different audiences.

 In this article, we have included a free, customizable, and easy-to-use Google Sheets email marketing calendar template which you can download below.
-This free template will help you plan, schedule, and successfully execute your content marketing strategy.
+This free template will help you plan, schedule, and successfully execute your email marketing plan.

 Before we start to create an email marketing calendar for your marketing campaign, let’s understand what an email marketing calendar is.